 Media Gateway Controller (MGC) – Media Gateway (MGW) interface; Stage 3

 This document describes the protocol to be used on the Media Gateway Controller (MGC) – Media Gateway (MGW) interface.
-The Media Gateway Controllers covered in This specification are the MSC server and the GMSC server.
+The Media Gateway Controllers covered in this specification are the MSC server and the GMSC server.
 The basis for this interface profile is the H.248.1 protocol as specified in ITU-T.

+1.2.2.2.215 TS 29.234

+3GPP system to Wireless Local Area Network (WLAN) interworking; Stage 3

+This document defines the stage-3 protocol description for several reference points in the WLAN-3GPP Interworking System.

+The document is applicable to:

+– The Dw reference point between the 3GPP AAA Server and an SLF.

+– The Wa reference point between the WLAN AN and the 3GPP AAA Proxy.

+– The Wd reference point between the 3GPP AAA Proxy and 3GPP AAA Server.

+– The Wx reference point between the 3GPP AAA Server and the HSS.

+– The Wm reference point between the 3GPP AAA Server and the PDG.

+– The Wg reference point between the 3GPP AAA Server/Proxy and the WAG.

+– The Pr reference point between the 3GPP AAA Server and the PNA.

-1.2.2.2.155 TS 29.235
+1.2.2.2.216 TS 29.235

 Interworking between SIP-I based circuit-switched core network and other networks